Outcome Health leaders convicted on federal fraud charges

 Defense attorneys for the three former executives argued that the blame should fall on another official who previously pleaded guilty to one count of wire fraud and testified against them.
 Prosecutors during the trial showed the defendants’ communications with that person, Ashik Desai, arguing that it was proof that the three officials knew of problems within the company.

-A spokesman for Shah said Tuesday that he plans to appeal.
-Lawyers for Agarwal declined to immediately comment and an attorney for Purdy did not immediately return a message seeking comment.
+A spokesman for Shah said Tuesday that he plans to appeal and “will exhaust every avenue to overturn this result.”

+An attorney for Purdy, Theodore Poulos, said they are “profoundly disappointed” with the verdict and reiterated his defense argument from trial that evidence showed “certain critical information was withheld” from Purdy.